Manste/MobileWirelessAndNetwork-ESP32/README.md

 Using the code provided (index 2), the core features of controlling LEDs and monitoring environmental conditions with the DHT11 sensor were implemented.

 ### 3.1 LED Control via Push Button
 The red LED is programmed to toggle on and off with each press of the push button, utilizing debounce logic to detect a state change.
 This involves comparing the button state with its previous state, allowing toggling only when a press is newly detected.
+To be precise, we implemented this by utilizing an if-else condition within the void loop function.
+This approach activates the appropriate response based on the button's state, which can be either high or low.
+Since the button is configured with a pull-up resistor, a high state indicates that the button is not pressed, while a low state means that the button is pressed.
 The white LED pin is reserved for additional functionalities or extensions.

 ### 3.2 Temperature and Humidity Data Collection with DHT11
 The DHT11 sensor provided both humidity and temperature data via a single data line connected to the ESP32.
 The `DHT.h` library was used to simplify data acquisition, providing a straightforward API to retrieve temperature and humidity values.
 Temperature was read in Celsius, and humidity was recorded as a percentage, with each value displayed in the Serial Monitor.
 Error handling for sensor reads ensured that invalid data (resulting from sensor noise or connection issues) were flagged.